Djokovic and Nadal punch quarter-final tickets

 "But later, at the end of the first set, I felt that I was starting to win my serves more easily than him.
 So the last couple of games of the end of the first set, I believe that I had more the control of the game."

-Nadal will face Jo-Wilfried Tsonga of France in the quarter-finals, after he defeated Florian Meyer of Germany 6-3 6-2.
-Andy Murray beat Gilles Simon 6-3 6-4 to set up a quarter-finals matchup with Janko Tipsarevic, who earlier beat unseeded Bulgarian Grigor Dimitrov 7-6 6-2.
+Nadal will face either Jo-Wilfried Tsonga of France or Florian Mayer of Germany in the quarter-finals.

-In other fourth round action, American Mardy Fish fought past Spaniard Nicolas Almagro 6-3 6-7 6-3 and will face Argentine Juan Monaco.
+Andy Murray beat Gilles Simon 6-3 6-4 to set up a quarter-finals matchup with Janko Tipsarevic, who earlier beat unseeded Bulgarian Grigor Dimitrov 7-6 6-3.

-Monaco beat Andy Roddick 7-5 6-0, the American failing to build on his surprise victory over world number three Roger Federer on Monday.
+In other fourth round action, American Mardy Fish fought past Spaniard Nicolas Almagro 6-3 6-7 6-3 and will face either fellow American Andy Roddick or Spaniard Juan Monaco.